-Emotional intelligence is the capacity to manage your emotions and handle relationships with empathy.
+Emotional intelligence in the workplace is the capacity to manage your emotions and handle relationships with empathy at work.
 But how can you measure it?

 Understanding what is emotional intelligence and its importance in the workplace is becoming increasingly relevant.
 So how does emotional intelligence fit the environment and why does it matter at work?

 Emotional intelligence is defined as the capacity or ability to be aware of, control and express one’s emotions, as well as having the ability to handle interpersonal relationships empathetically and with good judgement.
 According to psychologists Peter Salovey and John Mayer, there are four levels of emotional intelligence: